jwellman1307/SafeSpend-App/README.md

 ## Development Summary

 SpendGuard was created as a practical Android app focused on solving a simple budgeting problem.
-The first version went through multiple rounds of layout changes, naming changes, testing, closed testing, production review, and public release preparation before becoming available on Google Play.
+The first version went through multiple rounds of layout changes, naming changes, testing, closed testing, production review, and public release before becoming available on Google Play.

 The project includes: